zhurlik/static-websites/README.md

 ![example workflow](https://github.com/zhurlik/static-websites/actions/workflows/build-and-test-desktop.yml/badge.svg)
 ![example workflow](https://github.com/zhurlik/static-websites/actions/workflows/build-and-test-mobile.yml/badge.svg)

+Often there is a need to make a simple static site.
+This project demonstrates how you can, for example, make two static sites: for mobile devices and desktop browsers.

 # some helpful links
 * [webpack](https://webpack.js.org/guides/)
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset